Hair Deformers¶

 Track to Curve¶

-button to prevets hair tips from 'sliding' on tracked surface surface
+button to prevets hair tips from 'sliding' on tracked curve surface

 Trim¶